By the end of this lesson you will be able to:

-Some of the most important participants in this stage of the SDLC process include an architect and a user-experience (UX) designer:
+Some of the most important participants in this stage:

 - Architect: An architect designs the technical blueprint of the system.
 This includes identifying components and services, their behavior, and how they interact with each other and with the external world.